Skip to content

 Challengeable by: Auditor

-Validate completeness of mandatory elections including HIPAA waiver of medical coverage with proof of other coverage For each employee, are all mandatory elections completed: medical-plan election (or HIPAA waiver with proof of other minimum essential coverage to avoid potential ACA Shared Responsibility Penalty), dental and vision elections (where mandatory bundled), basic life insurance plus AD&D (where employer-provided), 401(k) participation election (or affirmative opt-out for auto-enrolment plans under EACA or QACA safe-harbor)?
+Validate that every mandatory election is complete For each employee, are all the mandatory elections in place?
+A medical-plan election (or a HIPAA waiver with proof of other minimum essential coverage, to avoid the ACA Shared Responsibility penalty); the dental and vision elections where bundled; basic life and AD&D where the employer provides it; and a 401(k) participation election (or an affirmative opt-out under an EACA or QACA auto-enrolment safe-harbor).
 Rules Engine Employee

 Decision Record